garbetjie/docker-php/README.md

 ### Templating

 Configuration is compiled using `sed`, and uses a template format of `{{ VAR_NAME }}` (surrounding spaces matter) as placeholder values for configuration values.
+By default, all environment variables are available for templating in configuration files.

 ### Startup scripts